2006 Atlantic hurricane season: Storm names

-The following names were used for storm names in the North Atlantic in 2006.
-This is the same list used in the 2000 season except for Kirk, which replaced Keith.
-No storm was given a previously unused name, for the first time since the 1993 season.
-It was the first hurricane season since the 1997 season that no Atlantic names were retired.
-The same list was used again for the 2012 season.
+The following list of names was used for named storms that formed in the North Atlantic in 2006.
+This is the same list used for the 2000 season, except for Kirk, which replaced Keith.
+No names were used for the first time in 2006.
+No names were retired following the season, and this list was used again for the 2012 season.

 Season effects

-This is a table of all the storms that formed in the 2006 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 2006 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 2006 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2006 USD.